CliMT/climt/docs/installation.rst

     $ pip install climt

-This is the preferred method to install CliMT, as it will always install the most recent stable release.
+This is the preferred method to install climt, as it will always install the most recent stable release.
 On Ubuntu Linux, you might need to prefix the above command with :code:`sudo`.
 This command should work on Linux, Mac and Windows.
 For Mac and Windows, it is recommended to use the `anaconda`_ python distribution to make installation simpler.